skip to main content

 Best TV plans for watching the NFL Wild Card Round

 You don’t need an expensive TV plan to enjoy NFL playoff games.
-Besides the wild card clash on Amazon Prime Video, all playoff matchups air on ABC, CBS, FOX, and NBC.
+Besides the wild-card clash on Amazon Prime Video, all playoff matchups air on ABC, CBS, FOX, and NBC.
 These channels are free with an over-the-air (OTA) antenna, and a great option like the Mohu Leaf 50 can provide reliable reception in most suburban areas.
-Just be sure to check your local coverage first using the FCC’s Reception Map Tool.
+Just be sure to check your local coverage first using Antennas Direct’s TV Transmitter Locator.

-If an antenna doesn’t cut it, YouTube TV is our top pick for streaming the NFL Playoffs.
-It has every playoff channel except Prime Video and includes NFL Network for extra postseason coverage.
+If an antenna doesn’t cut it, YouTube TV remains my top pick for streaming the NFL Playoffs.
+It carries every playoff channel except Prime Video and includes NFL Network for extra postseason coverage.
 You’ll also enjoy unlimited DVR storage and slick multiview capabilities.

 Looking for a deeper dive into playoff TV plans?
-Click the button below for our full guide.
+Click the button below for my complete viewing guide.

 Get the best service in your area